 Hackers are busy folks these days.
 It seems like every time you turn around, another corporate entity has had its website infiltrated.
 In some cases, the hackers are looking for trade secrets.
 Sometimes, they are mining the site to acquire the customers’ private data.
 A very handy way to breach your security is via a Wi-Fi link.
 If you do not have a Houston managed IT services company handling your website and server, experienced hackers can easily slip past firewalls, find the programmer’s back door to the code or help themselves to sensitive data from employees who are logged in at the local coffee shop, motel or restaurant.
+Therefore it’s definitely worth taking part in online security awareness training to gain more understanding and control should the situation arise.
 Here are some steps that will help make your company’s website and server safer with more robust Houston network security.

 Secure your Office

 It is critical to lock down any potential weak links, especially on Wi-Fi routers and access points (APs).
 When that hardware is initially purchased, it is not secure.
-The first thing your IT department needs to do is enable encryption while they are being installed.
+The first thing your IT department needs to do is use a VPN (see CompareMyVPN if you’re not sure which to choose) which is more secure form of connection that doesn’t store any personal information.
+Next, enable encryption while they are being installed.
 If you do not, a passersby who are looking for free Wi-Fi could use your link to check their email or surf the web, which is disturbing but not disastrous.
 However, if you are unlucky, Wi-Fi invaders could gain access to your employees’ computer network and the files and passwords stored there.
 Employees often times send passwords to sites that do not require SSL encryption, including Facebook.
 Many identity thieves lurk in the shadows of Facebook, so it is important to secure your Wi-Fi routers and APs.

 Never use a single password and username for every employee of your company.
 If you do, you will need to change them every time an employee resigns or is fired.
 Otherwise, a spiteful employee could snoop on your employees just by logging onto the server.